DanielAK14/hand-shape-recognition/README.md

 <h2> Problem Definition </h2>
 <p>
   Hand shape identification is an important problem to tackle in the field of computer vision.
-Progress on solving such a problem aids in bridging the  accessiblity gap of the information age.
+Progress on solving such a problem aids in bridging the  accessibility gap of the information age.
 More sophisticated models using hand shape and gesture recognition can be used to classify and translate sign language, the model developed here is limited by comparison. <br>
   The program was developed under the assumption that the user would need classified five distinct hand shapes: fist, fingers extended, peace sign (or two), thumbs up, and an L-shape.
 This program was also built under the assumption that the user has adequate light and a background